2011 Oakland Raiders season

 On January 4, 2011, it was announced that head coach Tom Cable's contract would not be extended.
 Cable would be replaced by Hue Jackson, the team's former offensive coordinator.
-The Raiders traded their first-round selection in the 2011 NFL Draft (17th overall) to the New England Patriots.
+The Raiders traded their first-round selection in the 2011 NFL draft (17th overall) to the New England Patriots.
 With their eighth win on December 24 over the Chiefs, the Raiders secured their second consecutive non-losing season.
 Although TV blackouts had been a persistent issue over the years, all eight regular season home games were sold out for the first time since moving from Los Angeles to Oakland in 1995.
 The team set the record for being the most penalized team in NFL history, breaking the record previously held by the 1998 Kansas City Chiefs.
 This season also marked the first consecutive non-losing season for the Raiders since 1998–2002.

 Offseason

 The Raiders lost guard Robert Gallery and tight end Zach Miller to the Seattle Seahawks and cornerback Nnamdi Asomugha to the Philadelphia Eagles.
+Bruce Gradkowski, who had been with the team since 2009, left to go to Cincinnati.
+After the 2010 season, Daniel Loper and Jay Alford decided they had played their final NFL games.